 What is it?

-If you have changed your gender, you can have this updated in the Personal Records Database (BRP).
-You can change your gender from 'male' to 'female', or vice versa.
+If you have changed your gender, you can have this updated in the National Population Register (BRP).
+You can have your gender changed from “male” to “female,” or vice versa.

-Reporting a gender change is free of charge.
-However, you should take into account the costs of renewing your passport, identity card, and/or driver's license.
-These will no longer be valid after you report your gender change.
+Registering a change of gender is free of charge.
+However, please be aware that you will incur costs for renewing your passport, ID card, and/or driver’s license, as these documents will no longer be valid after you register your change of gender.

 How does it work?